Sopel97/gta_taxi_optimizer/README.md

 `optimization_target` - What result should be optimizied. [avg/min/max]

 `outliers_pct` - A value in range [0..1].
 It signifies the number of outliers to remove before aggregating the simulation results.
 Removal is performed on job level, not after all threads complete the simulations.

+`num_consecutive_fails_to_restore_global_best_state` - The number of batches that need to fail to beat the best global model, one after the other, before the best global model is restored as the current model.

+`num_batches_between_local_best_state_restore` - The number of batches that will be done inbetween resetting the current state to the best one for its thread.

 The default settings are